 A common understanding of the experience and strengths of the parties cooperating in the project allows defining the conditions for future cooperation and competence areas.
 You may be asked, for example, about your industry experience or market research.
 All of this to better understand your needs.

-- Who is the client, and what is his professional experience?
+- Who is the client, and what is their professional experience with software development teams?

-- Does the client have experience with projects in the IT industry?
+- Does the client have experience with software development projects in the IT industry?

 - Where did the idea to create such a product come from?

 - What is the business purpose of introducing a new product to the market?

 - What are the company’s vision and mission?

 This part of the analysis focuses on analyzing the individual functionalities of the product to define the connections and relations between them, focuses on how users will perceive the product, what product requirements are, and how the whole idea relates to the vision of the whole product.
 This extensive pre-planning supports facilitating business processes.
 As a result, you can expect a clear image of your product that your audience would like to see, along with the assessment of software processes.